krvikash35/learning/t-iac-kubernetes/README.md

 ```

 ## Minikube
-* container runtime is prerequiste like docker, podman etc
+* container runtime is prerequiste like docker, podman, hyperkit etc
 * On cloud providers that support load balancers, an external IP address would be provisioned to access the Service.
 On minikube, the LoadBalancer type makes the Service accessible through the minikube service command.
 ```
 brew install minikube